SUP Surfing Gear Guide

 Most SUP boards have enough volume to support the weight of the paddler (determined by height, weight, physical shape of the paddler).
 However, some SUP surfboards are sub-volume and will sink unless the paddler is paddling.
 This will allow for more performance on the waves but offer a challenge to stand in the water in between sets.

-When it comes to SUP surfboards, It’s always a give and take between stability and maneuverability.
+- Stability vs. Maneuverability: It’s always a give and take between stability and maneuverability.
 You may choose one board shape based on the wave you are paddling or what type of surfing you plan on doing - longboard style, short board style.

 Due to these size restrictions, SUP surfboards do not paddle as well on flatwater because of their decreased size and pointy noses (plus higher amounts of rocker).